 An arguably better starting point could be to go through your website's navigation and look for keyword terms in the catalog:

 The example above is a catalog of an outdoor gear retailer, and almost every item in this catalog is a great seed keyword idea.
 Just match some words together and you've got men's clothing, women's footwear, snowboard jackets — dozens upon dozens of terms.
-And you can get many more by exploring subcategories, product filters, and company descriptions, like in the sample below.
+And you can get many more by exploring subcategories, product filters, and company descriptions.

 Google Keyword Planner is probably the first place to do keyword research.
 The way Keyword Planner works is you add a few of your seed keywords, and it generates a huge list of similar words and phrases.
 You can evaluate your data using such metrics as search volume, competition, and bid ranges, and you can clean your data by removing adult results, brands, or negative keywords.
 In the end, you are likely to be left with a shortlist of keywords very similar to your seed keywords, but it's still a good place to start.